-- Initiate an active campaign to define and improve the regional perception of Shoreline. - Promote Shoreline sites to regional and national developers.
-Improve access to information that will be valuable in marketing and economic development. - Provide and organize near-term efforts to support businesses in key areas, such as North City and Aurora Avenue during the capital improvement projects.
+• Initiate an active campaign to define and improve the regional perception of Shoreline.

+- Promote Shoreline sites to regional and national developers.
+Improve access to information that will be valuable in marketing and economic development. - Provide and organize near-term efforts to support businesses in key areas, such as North City during the capital improvement project.
 This includes providing referrals to small business assistance programs and helping businesses to explore advertising ideas and joint promotion actions.